oclif/core/src/cli-ux/README.md

-# Migrating from cli-ux module to use the ux components now present in @oclif/core
+# How to migrate from the `cli-ux` module and use the `ux` components now contained in `@oclif/core`

-The capability of `cli-ux` has been retained in `@oclif/core`, but the code has been reorganized to expose the exported members via a namespace.
+We've retained the capabilities of `cli-ux` in `@oclif/core`, but we've reorganized the code to expose the exported members via a namespace.
-The exported member `cli` had been removed, since it is equivalent to exported member `ux`.
+We've removed the exported member `cli`, because it's equivalent to the exported member `ux`.
 Updating your project to use cli IO utilities should be straight forward.

-- Remove the `cli-ux` dependency
+1. Remove the `cli-ux` dependency.
-- Change imports that reference `cli-ux` to `@oclif/core`
+1. Change all imports that reference `cli-ux` to `@oclif/core`.
-- Add namespace member `CliUx` to your `@oclif/core` import
+1. Add the namespace member `CliUx` to your `@oclif/core` import.
-- Preface previous `cli-ux` members with namespace `CliUx`
+1. Preface previous `cli-ux` members with the namespace `CliUx`.
-- Replace references to member `cli` with `ux`
+1. Replace all references to member `cli` with `ux`.

 cli-ux
 ======